jashley/redstone-notebook/November 16.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+At the moment, the most pressing issue is order of precedence.
+I need to make sure my code will evaluate statements such as xvy^z correctly (btw, it is xv(y^z) ).
+Also, I need to think of a way to allow grouping by parens as a form of precedence to allow for (xvy)^z.

 **What questions do you have for your critique partners?
 How can they best help you?**

+If you have any advice on the above, great, but no specific questions.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+This week, I spent a total of 3 hours outside of class working on the DSL.
+About 1 hour was getting Eclipse to be happy, the other two was spent actually coding.

 ## Post-critique summary